Hunter-Open-Source-Club/Home/index.md

 ## TL;DR.

-Everyone knows that it's good to have open source projects on your resume, and we know it's hard to build a complete project at a hackathon and flesh it out.
-Heck, we know it's hard to even organize a team to go to a hackathon when everyone has different academic contraints.

-That's where OSC comes in.
 We're a direct democracy hoping to bring industry skills into the doors of Hunter.
-We hope to give you a platform, help them find a team, and help you see your projects through completion.

 But we don't want to stop there.
 We want to...